 In this section, we explain the outline of the empirical model.
 The model assumes that the notional wages, being derived from the workers' characteristics such as labor market experience and number of years of education, do not necessarily match the observed nominal wages.
 That is, the nominal wage change rate remains zero as long as the notional wage change ranges from a certain negative threshold value to zero.
-When the notional wage cuts to occur.
+When the notional wage change rates fall below this threshold value, however, the model allows nominal wage cuts to occur.
 In this sense, the model exhibits partial downward nominal wage rigidity, and is therefore called a "friction model."
-It is important to note that the model also exhibits perfect downward nominal wage rigidity as a special case when the threshold value approaches minus infinity, which means that the nominal wage cuts never occur.
+It is important to note that the model also exhibits perfect downward nominal wage rigidity as a special case when the threshold value approaches $-\infty$ , which means that the nominal wage cuts never occur.
 We call this case a "Tobit model."
 Therefore, the empirical models to be estimated below nest a perfectly downward nominal wage rigidity model (the Tobit model) and a model that allows for nominal wage cuts in certain circumstances (the friction model).